Taughannock District, Baden-Powell Council, BSA

 • Training

 • Commissioner Corps - we can use several Unit Commissioners, also New Unit Commissioners are needed to make a three-year commitment to help newly formed units succeed.
-We're also looking for someone who would be willing to take on the District Commissioner role in a year or two - sign up as an Assistant DC now, and move up when you're ready.
+We're also looking for someone who would be willing to take on the District Commissioner role - if you're interested, but not yet ready, you can sign up as an Assistant DC now, and move up in a year or two.

 For more information, and a list of available positions, see our "Help Wanted" page!